-That’s where we come to the rescue with a small guide of Prague Michelin star restaurants put down in layman’s terms.
-Meaning we liken them to celebrities so that everybody understands.
+Let’s be honest here: the online version of the Michelin guide is clumsy and pretty confusing and very hard to use.
+That’s where we come to the rescue by putting together a small guide of Prague Michelin star restaurants put down in layman’s terms.
+Meaning we liken them to global celebrities so that everybody understands.
 If you know what you're in for, you will be happy in any of these.
 So while we may seem to be a bit critical, bear in mind we’re mostly nitpickin’ and just generally hatin’.
-Hey, somebody's gotta do it.
+Hey, haters gonna hate, and this time it’s our turn.
 So, strap on your seat belts, here we go.

 Michelin star restaurants in Prague:

 If they ever shoot an episode of Chef’s Table in Prague, it will definitely be at La Degustation.
 This place has everything.
-A striking kitchen open to the most beautiful dining room in the city, dimmed down with only tiny spotlights shining through beautiful, modern chandeliers on what’s important - the food, which is served on anything from clay plates to rocks or cobblestones.
+A striking kitchen open to the most beautiful dining room in the city, with modern chandeliers (that show what exactly goes into consommé) dimmed down and only tiny spotlights shining on what’s important - the food, which is served on anything from clay plates to rocks or cobblestones.
 A fairly young, fairly handsome executive chef with a vision and philosophy.
 A team of young, inked chefs with facial hair in perfectly matching aprons.
 Dining at La Degustation is like theatre.
 Or more like a Formula 1 pit, as each chef, bent over the table in silent concentration, calmly executes his or her particular part of the dish the kitchen is working on.

 If this restaurant was a celebrity: Matthew McConaughey.
 Fun and casual, but can be serious, to the point of mystique.